 The Hawai‘i Lodging & Tourism Association is a statewide trade association of lodging properties, lodging management firms, lodging owners, suppliers, and other related firms and individuals.

 This non-profit organization was established in 1947, the original membership consisting of 16 hotels, to represent the interest of the state’s lodging industry.
-Today, the membership includes 165 lodging properties representing 50,000 rooms and more than 500 Special Active, Associate, Honorary, Life and Special, and Allied Members.
+Today, the membership holds nearly 700 members, including 170 lodging properties representing over 50,500 rooms.

 Members range from the Hilton Hawaiian Village Beach Resort & Spa, with 3,543 rooms, to the four-room Bougainvillea Bed & Breakfast on the Big Island.
 The membership represents local, national, and international companies, including Aqua-Aston Hospitality, Best Western, Castle Hotels & Resorts, Fairmont, Four Seasons, Halekulani, Hilton Hotels, Holiday Inn, HTH Corporation, Hyatt Regency, Marriott, Outrigger Enterprise Group, Prince Resorts, Ramada Inns, The Ritz-Carlton, Sheraton, Starwood, Westin, and Wyndham, to name a few.

-Our mission is to “provide education and advocacy to the hospitality industry.”
+Our mission is to “provide education, advocacy, and philanthropy on behalf of the hospitality industry.”

 Our goals are to: